avnet-iotconnect/iotc-azurertos-sdk/samples/nxpdemos/README.md

 	* *Right click on the project -> C/C++ Build -> Settings -> MCU C++ Linker -> Manager Linker Script -> Change Heap size from Default to 0x2000*
 * If using Maaxboard RT, change flash configuration:
 	* *Right click on the project -> C/C++ Build -> MCU settings -> Change Flash Driver from MIMXRT1170_SFDP_QSPI.cfx to ${workspace_loc:}/${ProjName}/xip/MaaXBoard_S26KS256.cfx*
+* If using Maaxboard RT, we only support 100BASE ethernet for the internet connection.